udacity/P1_Facial_Keypoints/README.md

 ### Data

 All of the data you'll need to train a neural network is in the P1_Facial_Keypoints repo, in the subdirectory `data`.
 In this folder are training and tests set of image/keypoint data, and their respective csv files.
-This will be further explored in Notebook 1: Loading and Visualizing Data, and you're encouraged to look trough these folders on your own, too.
+This will be further explored in Notebook 1: Loading and Visualizing Data, and you're encouraged to look through these folders on your own, too.

 ## Notebooks